I.S.S. Phlegethon

 ISE Piloting Tips

-Before the map starts, I will launch Frigates, set Threatening Stance, and set the Attract Fire cruiser command.
+Before the map starts, I will launch shuttles, set Threatening Stance, and set the Attract Fire cruiser command.
 Use Full Impulse when the map starts to hug the center cube.
 I prebuff Emergency Power to Weapons at 20 seconds prior to countdown and Engines at 5 to avoid misfires with resetting Evasive Maneuvers.

 I start with flying very close to the first 3 cubes.
 I will use all of my longer cooldown buffs in the first fight as well as the Styx console and Tachyon Net Drones.
 Trigger Evasive Maneuvers to fly over to the left transformer and fire off all major abilities while at 1/4 impulse or stopped within 2 km of the transformer.
 FAW should take care of most targets.
+Use the Subspace Fracture Tunneling Field whenever available, using the keybind to avoid the teleport.
 I use the High Energy Communication Network here.
 Once 2-3 of the generators are down, target the transformer with Focused Frenzy and Fire On My Mark.
 I rotate to face inward toward the gate.
 When the transformer is low health, fly towards the ball of spheres and give them a torpedo spread and cycle or two of firing.
 Once they start thinning out, Evasive Maneuvers again (reset due to Emergency Power to Engines) along with Deuterium and head to the right side.
 Rinse and repeat, then Evasive Maneuvers to fly between the Tactical Cube and Gateway.
 This is also the single hardest part to stay alive at, so save big heals like Reiterative Structural Capacitor or the Bio-Molecular Shield Generator for here.
 Try to avoid using big heals at the right transformer if at all possible.
 Seriously, this part can be rough depending on how fast your team wipes the Nanite Spheres.
 Focused Frenzy and Fire On My Mark should be available here again.
 Lastly, don't forget to summon your Delta Alliance Beacon/Nimbus Pirates, etc. unless you're supporting a very high DPS team/player (750+ K, in which case leave the DPS on the table for them).
 In a more average ISE run, I can get two off: one at left transformer and one at the end.

 HSE (Hive Space Elite)